ekntrtmz/wp-dispatcher/README.txt

 Generate secure download links dynamically from your uploads using shortcodes.

 == Description ==

+With the plugin WP DISPATCHER you can create an temporary and secure download link for your file uploads.
+Your uploads are secured in a special folder.
+The secure download links are created by shortcodes which you can use anywhere.
+Every shortcode call generates a new download link so be cautious where to use it (best suited within automatic emails).

+- Create temporary download links for any file
+- Automatically expire download links after a time limit limit
+- Know how many times the file has been downloaded.

 First upload your files to a secured folder.
 Then generate expiring links to your protected uploads.
 Usage with wp shortcodes.